raspberrypilearning/python-web-server-with-flask/en/step_4.md

 --- task ---

-Save this file as `index.html` inside your `templates` folder.

 --- /task ---

 --- task ---

-Return to your `app.py` file and change the first line of code to add `render_template`:
+Return to your `app.py` file and change the first line of code:

 --- code ---
 ---